 Density of Gold and Other Metals

 Every week several people ask us questions about the weight or density of gold.
-A typical question is "What does a cubic meter / foot / inch / centimetre of gold weigh?".
+A typical question is "What does a cubic metre / foot / inch / centimetre of gold weigh?".

 This takes up a serious amount of time so rather than giving each enquiry an individual reply, we have provided this page for your information.